NEW COURSE NUMBERS

-The mission of the Duke University Program in Education is to provide opportunities for undergraduates to combine coursework in their majors with interactive academic coursework and hands-on service-learning experiences focused on educational issues.
-Undergraduates reflect deeply on underlying educational principles and gain the insight needed to become advocates for educational issues within the United States.
-If desired, students can declare a Minor in Education.
+Through our Education programs, you will explore the complex social, psychological, economic, historical, political, and cultural issues that impact schools and school children.
+Our mission is to provide opportunities for you to combine coursework in your major with interactive academic coursework and hands-on service-learning experiences focused on educational issues.
+You will reflect deeply on underlying educational principles and gain the insight needed to become advocates for educational issues within the United States.

 • Intellectual Skills (reasoning and critical thinking)